When you think of a punching bag, what’s the first martial art that pops into your head?

 Always watch your distance from the bag.
 Striking the punching bag from the wrong distance at best results in an ineffective strike, at worst you could injure yourself.

-5 Excellent Karate Heavy Bag Workouts
+5 Excellent Punching Bag Workouts

 So, now you’ve got your heavy bag set up.
 You bought your gloves and you’ve figured out how to wrap your hands.
 What are some good punchbag drills you can use?
 Let’s look at a few.